Close Modal

 © Lauren Voss

 Michael Clune is the critically acclaimed author of the memoirs Gamelife and White Out: The Secret Life of Heroin.
 His academic books include A Defense of Judgment, Writing Against Time, and American Literature and the Free Market.
 Clune’s work has appeared in venues ranging from Harper’s Magazine, Salon, and Granta to Behavioral and Brain Sciences, PMLA, and The Chronicle of Higher Education.
 His work has been recognized by fellowships and awards from the John Simon Guggenheim Memorial Foundation, the Mellon Foundation, the Baker-Nord Center for the Humanities, and others.
-He is currently the Samuel B. and Virginia C. Knight Professor of the Humanities at Case Western Reserve University and lives in Cleveland Heights, Ohio.
+He is currently a professor at the Salmon P. Chase Center for Civics, Culture, and Society at the Ohio State University and lives in Chagrin Falls, Ohio.
 View titles by Michael Clune

 Rights